The support of Creative New Zealand and other funders means there is no charge to the schools.

 In addition, for maximum appeal to schools, the panel aims to

-Once a team is confirmed, the Festival Manager ensures that as far as possible the appropriate writer or illustrator goes to the schools (from early childhood through to secondary), libraries and community groups who have requested a visit.
+Once a team is confirmed, the Story Tour Manager ensures that as far as possible the appropriate writer or illustrator goes to the schools (from early childhood through to secondary), libraries and community groups who have requested a visit.

 The panel considers various factors for selection, based on Storylines’ many years’ experience working with early childhood centres, schools, libraries and community groups and running ‘author talk’ events.